mk12/vscode-better-git-line-blame/README.md

 - Caches blame data so annotations are instantaneous.
 - On hover, shows the commit author, date, message, and SHA.
 - Includes a "Show diff" link using VS Code's built-in diff viewer.
-- Annotates all lines in a selection at once (configurable).
 - Supports multiple git repositories in the same workspace.
 - Uses `git blame --incremental` to provide blame quickly and incrementally.
 - Loads commit message lazily without blocking blame annotation rendering.